Let’s talk Curtain Rods. More specifically, let’s talk about how to make a DIY curtain rod.

 But let me back up for a sec.
 I first considered PVC pipe.
 I’ve seen it done before, but I was worried that the weight of the curtains would eventually make the PVC bow or sag.
 Also, PVC is plastic which would require an additional step to paint.
 I considered buying a wooden dowel rod, but scratched that plan because I just didn’t like it.
 I also strongly considered plumbing pipe, which I almost bought before stumbling upon the Electrical Conduit.
 The plumbing pipe was very heavy though and was significantly more expensive.

-In the end, in my humble opinion, if you need custom curtain rods, Conduit is 100% the route you should go if you don’t want to spend fifty bucks.
+In the end, in my humble opinion, if you need a custom DIY curtain rod, Conduit is 100% the route you should go if you don’t want to spend fifty bucks.
 It can be found on this isle:

 I bought the conduit that was 1/2″ x 10′.